Brandy isn’t just back. She matters.

 It had been years since Brandy performed on a stage that big.
 Sure, the coronavirus pandemic nixed the live audience, but the nerves were still there.
 Her only goal was to walk away feeling good about what she’d done, to empty out everything and leave it behind her.

 “I try to do everything like it’s the last thing that I’m going to do,” Norwood said in an interview with The Washington Post.
-And there have been moments when she actually thought her time had come and gone — that she’d never sing again, never stand in front of an audience who cared, never get to share what she considers her God-given gift.
+And there have been moments when she thought her time had come and gone — that she would never sing again, never stand in front of an audience who cared, never get to share what she considers her God-given gift.

-“There have been times where other people have intentionally tried to make me feel like I’m a has-been, and a part of me — the weaker parts of me — bought into that,” said Norwood.
+“There have been times where other people have intentionally tried to make me feel like I’m a has-been, and a part of me — the weaker parts of me — bought into that,” Norwood said.
 “I really believed that.
 I really took time off.
 I was lost.
 I didn’t know what my sound was.
 I didn’t even know if I was important enough in music to put together a body of work.”

 Record scratch.
 Brandy, the singer whose vast cohort of fans call her “the Vocal Bible” because of the depth of her sound, didn’t think she mattered?

 “It’s those feelings that you get when you’re not all the way sure.
-I doubted what I thought was good,” explained Norwood.
+I doubted what I thought was good,” Norwood explained.
 “Those were my lowest of lows — to not know who I was as an artist, to not understand what people are saying about me.
 Why are you calling me ‘the Vocal Bible’?
 What do you mean, my tone?
 To not understand myself, that’s hell.”

 For fans, one of Brandy’s biggest highs as an artist was her third album, “Full Moon,” a magnum opus and master class.
 It dropped the summer of 2002, a year after “Moesha” was canceled and three months before she became a mother with the birth of her daughter, Sy’rai.
 It cemented the singer’s transition from “Cinderella” to someone who could sang.
 Produced by Rodney Jerkins, “Full Moon” introduced Brandy’s now trademark vocal stacking, gospel-inspired runs and buttery tone.